Lighthouses of Northwest Michigan

 This lighthouse is well worth the trip to see and while you are there take time to enjoy many of the restaurants and sights in the Grand Traverse Bay area.
 While you are there, take a step back into time and picture what it would have been like to grow up in a lighthouse.

 Mission Pointe LightHouse

-The light sat empty for over ten years, slowly declining in the Michigan winters.
+The lighthouse sat empty for over ten years, slowly declining in the Michigan winters.
 In 1948 forty-three Peninsula residents raised $1900.00, so the township could purchase the lighthouse and the surrounding property.
-During its years of operation, only seven lighthouse keepers lived at Mission Pointe and they kept the grounds pristine.
+During its years of operation, only seven lighthouse keepers lived at Mission Pointe, and they kept the grounds pristine.
 Now, several caretakers have lived in the lighthouse and helped in the restoration.
 It continues to be a prime lighthouse for visitors and caretakers.
 Updates continue to the lighthouse and the grounds.
 For a small fee, you can climb the stairs, see the 5th Order Fresnel Lens, the fantastic views and tour the museum.
 The admission to the museum and gift shop purchases all help in the continued restoration of this National and State Historic Site.

 Drone Aerial - Old Mission Pointe Lighthouse

 Edwards, E. (2015) A Lighthouse Keeper’s 1920s Christmas at Grand Traverse Lighthouse.
 Retrieved from https://mynorth.com/2015/12/christmas-at-the-grand-traverse-lighthouse/

 Lighthouse Friends.
 (2019).Retrieved from Light House Friends Charlevoix South Pier Light: http://www.lighthousefriends.com/light.asp?ID=201

 Lighthouse Friends.
 (2019).Retrieved from Light House Friends Grand Traverse Light: http://lighthousefriends.com/light.asp?ID=711